 - Preheat oven to 180°C/350°F

-- Using a slicing attachment on your food processor add the kale and onion until they are finely sliced.
+- Using the slicing attachment on your food processor add the onion into the egg mixture until it is finely sliced.

-- Add more salt and pepper over top of dish as desired.
+- Sprinkle more salt and pepper over top of dish as desired.

 - Bake for 20-25 min until golden brown.

 Butternut squash can be replaced by pumpkin.
 Kale can be replaced by spinach.
-To make this quiche suitable for a paleo diet remove goats feta.
+To make this quiche paleo and whole 30 friendly remove the goats feta.